epi052/feroxbuster-docs/content/docs/Examples/dynamic-collections.md

 ## Collect Backups

-Using `--collect-backups` means that for every file found during a scan, `feroxbuster` sends additional queries for the following extensions:
+Using `--collect-backups` means that for every file found during a scan, `feroxbuster` sends additional queries for the following default extensions:

 - `~`
 - `.bak`